-- Upload an existing road definition.

-- Key in an RXL road definition including horizontal and vertical alignments, templates, and superelevation and widening records.

-- Review the road definition.

-- Stake out the road.

-- Generate a report for the staked road data to check data in the field, or to transfer data from the field to your client or to the office for further processing with office software.
+- Upload an existing road definition. - Key in an RXL road definition including horizontal and vertical alignments, templates, and superelevation and widening records. - Review the road definition. - Stake out the road. - Stake out two polylines where features defining a road are represented by polylines but there is no road alignment available. - Generate a report for the staked road data to check data in the field, or to transfer data from the field to your client or to the office for further processing with office software.